Meet the Robinsons poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Lewis, a 12-year-old orphan inventor, works alone in his room at night on his memory scanner invention, unable to sleep.
 His compulsive inventing keeps potential adoptive parents away, and he remains stuck in the orphanage..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when At the science fair, the memory scanner is sabotaged by Bowler Hat Guy and his robotic bowler hat DOR-15.
 The invention explodes in front of the science fair judge, destroying Lewis's last chance at adoption and his dream of finding his mother..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.